housepower/clickhouse_sinker/docs/configuration/config.md

 # Config Items

-> Here we use json with comments for documentation
+> Here we use json with comments for documentation, config file in hjson format is also supported

 ```json
 {